Nandana19052003/Medical_Insurance_Premium_Predicting_Model/README.md

 - NAMBIR KRISHNENDU

 ## Credits
 This project was created by B. Nandana, Ashwin Sabu, M. Reshma, V Rithin Chand, and NAMBIR KRISHNENDU as part of the VIEH Group Machine Learning Internship program.
-Special thanks to [Supervisor Name] for guidance and support throughout the project.